 There is more than one programming language and technology for building mobile applications so you can choose the one most suitable for your mobile application.

 Through new iterations of the mobile platform, mobile technology progresses even quicker.
 In addition, every few months new mobile devices are available.
-Agility is crucial to develop mobile apps through schedules and budgets with rapidly evolving platforms and devices.
+Agility is crucial to developing mobile apps through schedules and budgets with rapidly evolving platforms and devices.
 Using agile growth if the time for the market is a priority.
 This approach supports frequent software releases with complete functionality.
 Identifying progress milestones for your mobile application development process is a part of an agile development strategy.

 Only the application testing team receives re-testing information when each implementation milestone is complete.